How to influence ISO vs shutter speed choices (auto ISO)?

 On my cameras each of the four settings above is permanently assigned to its own dedicated dial/ring (three dials on the camera, plus the control ring on the lens).

-I have also assigned a special button (next to the shutter button) to instantly reset adjusted exposures to any of three defaults of my choice — effectively, a get-me-out-of-here panic button.
+I have also assigned a special button (next to the shutter button) to instantly reset adjusted settings to my defaults — effectively, a get-me-out-of-here panic button.

 Last edited: